Why Your Pricing Team Can't Be All Strategy Or All Execution

 What a Balanced Team Looks Like in Practice

-The best pricing teams we’ve seen aren’t big.
-But they’re shaped intentionally.
+The best Pricing teams often aren't big.
+But they're shaped intentionally.

 There's someone who can analyze patterns and spot trends.

-There’s someone who owns tooling and automation — the glue between pricing logic and quoting behavior.
+There's someone who owns tools and automation, which is the glue between pricing logic and quoting behavior.

 How to Tell What You’re Missing